 In this course students will learn to use various tools to analyze data and make predictions.
 These tools include probability analysis, hypothesis testing, regression analysis, linear programming and tools for financial analysis.

 Examine business strategy theories and practical principles to advance innovation and organizational growth.
 Learn to ethically apply core business and entrepreneurial skills through research, business plan analysis, and field work to solve real world challenges.
 (Prerequisites: Minimum grade of C- in BUS 386, BUS 415, BUS 425 and BUS 420)

 This course is the culminating experience in business and business-related undergraduate programs and is designed to guide students through a process of synthesis.

-Learn skills and planning tools to effectively lead and manage complex projects.
-Synthesize and apply program concepts to create and present a multifaceted project which serves as the professional capstone project for the program.
+Synthesize and apply program concepts to create and present a multifaceted research project which serves as the professional capstone project for the program.
 Students must hold senior standing and have successfully completed all other program course requirements before registering for this course.
 (Prerequisite: Minimum grade of C- in BUS 490)

 International travel course that supports students' program learning with first-hand experience.
 Students explore business topics of interest, such as marketing, management, leadership or operations from an international perspective.

 BUS 499 Internship 1-16 credits